promplate/py-docs/docs/quick-start.md

 In `promplate`, you can register a callback everytime before or after a node runs.

-Besides manually implementing the `Callback` interface, you can directly use decorators syntax like so:
+Besides manually implementing the [`Callback`][promplate.BaseCallback] interface, you can directly use decorators syntax like so:

 ```py
 >>> @greet.end_process